nupursjsu/EmergingTechnologiesProject/Images/Readme.md

-This folder contains the images for system architecture and web application.
+This folder contains the images for system architecture ateention-based MIL approach and web application screenshots.